 – and understanding this issue will help you when it comes to answering ethics questions

-Euthanasia, sometimes known as ‘mercy killing’, refers to ending a patient’s life who is suffering from an incurable and/or painful disease, or who is in an irreversible coma.
+Euthanasia, sometimes known as ‘mercy killing’, refers to ending a patient’s life who is suffering from an incurable and/or painful disease, or is in an irreversible coma.

-- Passive euthanasia: where a person causes death by withholding or withdrawing treatment that is necessary to maintain life.
+- Passive euthanasia: Where a person causes death by withholding or withdrawing treatment that is necessary to maintain life.
 For example – withholding antibiotics from someone who has bacterial pneumonia.

 We can also categorise euthanasia as:

-- Voluntary euthanasia: where euthanasia is carried out at the request of the person who dies.
+- Voluntary euthanasia: Where euthanasia is carried out at the request of the person who dies.

-- Involuntary euthanasia: when the patient who dies wants to live but is killed anyway (normally called manslaughter or murder).
+- Involuntary euthanasia: When the patient who dies wants to live but is killed anyway (normally called manslaughter or murder).

 You also need to understand two more terms: assisted suicide and assisted dying.

-- Assisted suicide: the only difference between this and euthanasia is the person who actually performs the final act.
+- Assisted suicide: The only difference between this and euthanasia is the person who actually performs the final act.
 In assisted suicide, the physician intentionally gives the patients the means to take the lethal medication themselves.
 For active euthanasia, the physician is the one who commits the act that directly causes death i.e. by injecting lethal drugs.

 - Assisted dying: This is a sub-term of assisted suicide but is only used in the context of when a patient who is already dying, i.e. terminally ill, asks for help to die.
 Assisted dying is not usually used in the context of bringing about the deaths of patients who are not already dying (for example, paralysed patients or those who have found out that they have developed a condition in the future i.e. Huntington’s Disease).